jgranstrom/gonode/README.md

 	"otherdata": "hello"
 }
 ```
-Assuming we have a `Json` object called `json` we can get each data as such:
+Assuming we have a `Json` object called `json` of the above JSON we can get each data as such:
 ```go
 firstString, err := json.Get("data").Get("array").GetIndex(0).String() 	// "abc"
 entireArray, err := json.Get("data").Get("array").StringArray()			// ["abc" "efg" "klm"]